adobe/spectrum-web-components/packages/action-group/README.md

 ### Single

 An `<sp-action-group selects="single">` will manage its `<sp-action-button>` children as "radio buttons" allowing the user to select a _single_ one of the buttons presented.
-The `<sp-action-button>` children will only be able to turn their `selected` value on while maintaining a single selection after an intial selection is made.
+The `<sp-action-button>` children will only be able to turn their `selected` value on while maintaining a single selection after an initial selection is made.

 ```html
 <sp-action-group